martynas199/EliteBooker-frontend/SEO_IMPLEMENTATION_GUIDE.md

 **Homepage:**

-- H1: "Welcome to Noble Elegance Beauty Salon in Huntingdon"
+- H1: "Welcome to Elite Booker Beauty Salon in Huntingdon"
 - Focus: Local keywords, service highlights, CTA to book
 - Internal links to: Services, Products, Booking, About